 Dyscalculia affects around 5% of children, a smaller proportion than those affected by dyslexia (the rate of occurrence for dyslexia in the United States is approximately 15%).
 This has resulted in dyscalculia remaining relatively unknown; many people are not even familiar with the term.

-As the condition is rarer than dyslexia, dyscalculia is less present when it comes to information and resources on websites and blogs.
+As dyscalculia is less diagnosed than dyslexia, it is less present when it comes to information and resources on websites and blogs.
 Dyslexics, for example, can find extensive lists of famous people who have or were reported to have had dyslexia.
 Dyscalculics are left more on their own when looking for such sources of encouragement and inspiration.